drakkan/sftpgo/docs/webdav.md

 Each user has his own path like `http/s://<SFTPGo ip>:<WevDAVPORT>/<username>` and it must authenticate using password credentials.

-WebDAV is quite a different protocol than SCP/FTP, there is no session concept, each command is a separate HTTP request and must be authenticated, performance can be greatly improved enabling caching for the authenticated users (it is enabled by default).
+WebDAV is quite a different protocol than SCP/FTP, there is no session concept, each command is a separate HTTP request and must be authenticated, to improve performance SFTPGo caches authenticated users.
 This way SFTPGo don't need to do a dataprovider query and a password check for each request.
-If you enable quota support a dataprovider query is required, to update the user quota, after each file upload.

 The user caching configuration allows to set:

 - `expiration_time` in minutes.
 If a user is cached for more than the specified minutes it will be removed from the cache and a new dataprovider query will be performed.
 Please note that the `last_login` field will not be updated and `external_auth_hook`, `pre_login_hook` and `check_password_hook` will not be executed if the user is obtained from the cache.
 - `max_size`.
 Maximum number of users to cache.
 When this limit is reached the user with the oldest expiration date will be removed from the cache.
-0 means no limit however the cache size cannot exceed the number of users so if you have a small number of users you can leave this setting to 0.
+0 means no limit however the cache size cannot exceed the number of users so if you have a small number of users you can set this value to 0.

 Users are automatically removed from the cache after an update/delete.